enriquesl-git/SmartBank/README.md

 keeping trace of your activity, maximizing your privacy.

 You can deposit ETH to the contract, which keeps account of what is yours.
+You can also deposit ETH to another account.
 Then you can transfer any amount of your account balance to another account.
 Or you can send ETH from your account, that is, the contract will send the ETH, not you, and they will be discounted from your account.
-You can also send ETH to another account.
 Or you can even send ETH to ETH, from address to address, going through the contract but without modifying account balances, just resending the ETH received to another address.
 In that case the Smart Bank acts just as a mixer, breaking the trace of the Ethers in the Ethereum blockchain.

-As an added interesting authomated service, **you can trust another account to take all your balance in case that you can't operate, like in the case that you die, or if you lose the private key** of your account address.
+As an added interesting automated service, **you can trust another account to take all your balance in case that you can't operate, like in the case that you die, or if you lose the private key** of your account address.